Consistency in DBMS: ACID Properties For Data Integrity [2026 Guide]

 This is crucial for applications that require high reliability, such as financial systems, e-commerce platforms, and healthcare databases.
 Consider the following table illustrating the impact of consistency on data integrity:

-In each scenario, the consistent final state reflects accurate and reliable data, while an inconsistent state indicates potential errors and data integrity issues.
+In each scenario, a consistent final state reflects accurate, reliable data, whereas an inconsistent state indicates potential errors and data integrity issues.

 These resources will provide more context on the interconnectedness of these properties and their collective role in maintaining a robust database system.